oracle-livelabs/spatial-graph/spatial/run-spatial-queries/run-spatial-queries.md

 * The ```ORDER BY DISTANCE``` clause ensures that the distances are returned in order, with the shortest distance first.

-**Identify 5 closest STORES of type WHOLESALE to the Dallas WAREHOUSE with distance:**
+**Query 3: Identify the 5 closest STORES of type WHOLESALE to the Dallas WAREHOUSE with distance:**

 ```
 <copy>